Go to myBenU

 The federal verification process acts as a quality control measure; the U.S. Department of Education (ED) approximately selects one out of every three FAFSA applications to complete this process.
 Students required to complete the verification process will not receive any federal funds until the requested documents have been submitted and reviewed by the Office of Financial Aid.

-Special Circumstance Information
+Circumstance Appeal Information and Forms

 Reconsideration Additional Financial Aid